PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/CourseInstance/howtoCopyCourseInstance.md

 * Click `Save and sync`.

 * Navigate back to your course space by clicking the course short name from the top bar menu.
 You should see the new course instance listed in the `Course Instance` page.

+Note that this will create a copy of all the assessments that were used in the original course instance.
+You will have to adjust `allowAccess` to update the assessment configurations, including the start and end dates.